-Corporate values play a critical role in creating a positive work culture and ensuring organizational success.
-In most successful organizations, corporate values create a perfect balance between the expectations and practicality of getting the tasks done.
-Developing such values and getting the employees to imbibe the same is often an extremely challenging task for the leadership.
-One effective way of achieving this objective is to align the employee recognition system with the core values of the company.
-This might seem extremely difficult and even impossible, given the fact that employee recognition programs and corporate values seem to be completely unconnected.
-However, bringing the two together can prove highly beneficial in terms of enhanced productivity and better employee engagement.
+Corporate values play a critical role in creating a positive work culture and ensuring long-term organizational success.
+One effective way of achieving this is to align the employee recognition system with the core values of the organization.
+Bringing the two together can prove highly beneficial for the organization.

-The choice of employees for recognition sends across a clear message to the employees about what behavior is expected of them and what is unacceptable.
-When employees receive appreciation for their accomplishments, their peers are automatically informed about the values that are noteworthy and preferred for the members of the workforce.
-This naturally motivates them to imbibe these values and develop their behaviors in accordance with the same.
+Recognition sends across a clear message to the employees about what behavior is expected of them and what will be appreciated.
+When employees receive appreciation for their accomplishments, their co-workers get to understand which values that are noteworthy and preferred by the organization.
+This motivates them to imbibe these values and align their actions and behaviors in accordance with the same.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)